SRI RAMANA MAHARSHI: THE LAST AMERICAN DARSHAN

 BILLY THE KID

 From my very early years on I had been known to have jumped off one-story porches, garages, and house roofs with a sheet made into a parachute or flaring behind my back tied to my wrists and ankles a la Captain Midnight's glider chute.
 My uncle stated many times that he felt the reason for such a fascination, or destiny as he called it, went back to an incident that involved the fly over of a giant airborne object that I witnessed as a young boy.
 The object, of an unknown nature and an unknown origin, was seen by literally thousands of people along the coast of California barely three months into World War II.
-Eventually to be called the Battle of Los Angeles or as I call it the UFO Over L.A.
+See:

 As for the battle, during the early morning hours of February 25, 1942 the whole city of Los Angeles and surrounding communities were in an uproar as thousands of rounds of anti-aircraft shells were expended in an attempt to pull down whatever it was in the sky that night.
 The slow moving object, said to be as big or bigger than a Zeppelin, was caught in the glare of the searchlights from Santa Monica to Long Beach and seemed impervious to the constant barrage of shells.
 It eventually disappeared out over the Pacific after cruising along the coast and cutting inland for a while.
 The huge object was never clearly explained and was basically hushed up without response from the authorities.